juneate/74HC595-arduino-multiple-shift-register-chips/README.md

 The inspiration for this project came from a group of students building a prototype for an immersive environment project that utilized a number of LEDs to light constellation patterns using a variety of physical inputs.

 In working to help these student better understand how the 74HC595 shift register chip works with its data linked in series, I came up with the following lesson and example.
 The lesson below hopefully uses language that is approachable for all levels of learners with a basic understand of mathematics and the Arduino.

 Please feel free to reach out with comments for improvement or questions.

+## Overview

+Using a pattern of 8 binary numbers, we can control 8 signals to individually turn on or off using a single 74HC595 shift register chip connected to an Arduino. _One output signal that split into 8._

+We can then connect multiple chips together to control more signals, all while still connected to the same single output port on our Arduino board.

 ## First, a quick refresher...